mGalarnyk/datasciencecoursera/4_Exploratory_Data_Analysis/quizzes/quiz1.md

 * Axes, legends, and other details are clean and exactly detailed.

 Answer Options: </br>
-They are typically made very quickly.
+They are typically made very quickly.</br>
+The goal is for personal understanding

 Question 3
 ----------